-Should you decide to work with me, I will provide you with a confidential and safe setting in which our counselling sessions will take place, a space for you to explore your thoughts, feelings and behaviours, on the way to gaining a better understanding of yourself and your experiences, strengthening and improving your relationships, including the relationship you have with your self.
+Counselling is an opportunity for you to explore your thoughts, feelings and behaviours, gaining a better understanding of yourself and your experiences- strengthening and improving your relationships, including the relationship you have with your self.

 Within any relationship not feeling understood can create a sense of feeling unheard and isolated.
-I am dedicated to developing and sustaining a real and healthy therapeutic relationship, built on respect, honesty and security, working towards you feeling heard and understood- enabling us to work effectively whilst attending to your needs, promoting self discovery, self care and positive wellbeing.
+I am dedicated to developing and sustaining a real and healthy therapeutic relationship, built on respect, honesty and security, working towards you feeling heard and understood- enabling us to work effectively whilst attending to your needs, promoting self discovery, self care and a more fulfilling way of being.

 I offer emotional and practical support, working alongside individuals, couples and families.
-Fully invested in my role as a counsellor I undergo continuous training, both professional and personal development, ensuring I offer you best practice with current and effective therapy.
+Fully invested in my role as a counsellor I undergo continuous training, both professional and personal development, ensuring I offer you best practice with current, safe and effective therapy.
 As a Counsellor, Youth Mental Health Instructor, Sexual Violence Advisor, I have a special interest in the way that sexual behaviours can impact on you and your life.

 If you have any questions about my practice then please do not hesitate in contacting me.